-Rife Magazine is an online magazine that supports young people to have their voices heard.
+Rife supports young people to have their voices heard.

-- We’ve paid and trained 35 content creators who all now work in the creative industries, where they offer fresh ideas that are creating change
+- We’ve paid and trained 35 content creators, the vast majority of which now work in the creative industries, where they offer fresh ideas that are creating change

 - We’ve reached over 8,000 young people through workshops and events that have been created in partnership with schools and youth organisations and run by Rife peer mentors

-- In the last two years, we’ve hosted 43 work experience students from 19 different schools across Bristol at Rife’s HQ, Watershed
+- We’ve hosted 43 work experience students from 19 different schools across Bristol at Rife’s HQ, Watershed

-At Rife, the core of our mission is represented by our six month-long, paid in-house content creator positions.
-While employed at Rife, under-24s create everything you see on the website, from thought-provoking articles to powerful videos, and promote it on social media.
+At Rife, the core of our mission is represented by our paid in-house content creator positions.
+While employed at Rife, young creatives make everything you see on the website, from thought-provoking articles to powerful videos, and promote it on social media.
 Often, this will be the first creative job our creators have ever held, but that doesn’t matter: we don’t pick people on whether they’ve been to uni or not, or decide they’d be a good fit based on ‘who they know.’
 We pick them because of the enthusiasm and ideas they bring to the table.
-Now over five years old, Rife Magazine has trained up and raised the aspirations of over thirty content creators across nine cohorts to access creative industries where they can offer fresh ideas that create change.
+Now over seven years old, Rife Magazine has trained up and raised the aspirations of over thirty-five content creators across ten cohorts to access creative industries where they can offer fresh ideas that create change.

 “I felt valid, and began to understand that what I had to say was important.
-Inly a few years later – I’m writing films and TV shows”
+Only a few years later – I’m writing films and TV shows”